open-telemetry/opamp-spec/specification.md

 The Client MUST send a status report:

 * First time immediately after connecting to the Server.
 The status report MUST be the first message sent by the Client.
-If the Client is reconnecting to the Server after a previous connection was closed then the status report MAY omit status fields that are unchanged since the last message was sent on the previous connection.
+If a WebSocket Client is reconnecting to the Server after a previous connection was closed then the status report MAY omit status fields that are unchanged since the last message was sent on the previous connection.